ritu474/ritu474/README.md

 </h2>

 <h2 align="left">About Me :</h2>
-🔭 I'm currently learning about AI.<br> A self taught backend learner.<br> Ask me about JAVA and ORACLE-SQL.
+🔭 I'm currently learning about AI.<br> 👨‍💻 A self taught backend learner.<br>💬 Ask me about JAVA and ORACLE-SQL.

 ###